DV Frequently Asked Questions

 The Court aims to conduct marriage ceremonies within 15 minutes.

-If you choose the express service, you can select the ceremony date and time subject to the court’s operating hours.
-If you select the regular service, the court will do its best to accommodate your request but it is subject to availability.
+With our express service, you can choose your ceremony date and time, subject to the court’s operating hours.
+For the regular service, the court will try to accommodate your preferred date and time, depending on availability.

-Express Civil Wedding service application will be processed within 1 working day and you can select your preferred ceremony date and time within court operating hours. -Not applicable during weekends and Public holidays.
+The Express Civil Wedding service is processed within 1 working day, allowing you to select your preferred ceremony date and time during court operating hours.
+(Not available on weekends or public holidays.)

 The marriage ceremonies may take place on the following dates and times: